 - Avoid heavy boots.
 Boots are great for keeping feet dry but boots that are really heavy can hinder circulation and make kids feet extra cold, especially if they are in a stroller and not walking.
 Lightweight boots are a better option.
 Also, take care that your child’s boots still fit well with their socks.
 Often bulky socks can affect the fit of the shoes and make them uncomfortable for your child.

 - Choose mittens instead of gloves.
 Mittens are a better choice because your child can move their fingers more and they benefit from the warmth of skin to skin contact.
 If you have a child that often removes their mittens layer them over a pair of lightweight knitted mittens or gloves.

 - Keep hydrated.
 Hydration is just as important in the winter as it is in the summer.
 Always keep a water bottle handy.
 If freezing is a concern carry your water bottle close to your body or in an insulated pouch.

 Our Favorite Kids Winter Clothing Options

 When you dress your kids for winter activities try these tried and true clothing options.

 - First Day Hikes – 6 Tips for Cold Weather Hiking

 - Hiking with Kids: Which Insect Repellent Do I Need?

-Pin this to Pinterest to save it for later.
+Pin How to Dress Your Kids for Winter Activities to Pinterest to save it for later.